Mark Palumbo Memorial University Orthopedics 5K to Support Children With Cancer and Their Families

-The September 19 event along the picturesque East Bay Bike Path was the second running of University Orthopedics’ 5K and the first since the race was renamed in honor of Dr. Mark Palumbo, a renowned University Orthopedics spine surgeon who passed away in 2019.
-In addition to being a highly regarded doctor, he was also extremely active in the community.
+The event is named in honor of Dr. Mark Palumbo, a renowned spine surgeon who passed away in September 2019.
+He was not only a beloved member of the University Orthopedics family, he was a highly regarded pillar of the community.
 The Palumbo family has supported The Tomorrow Fund and held active roles with the Providence, RI-based charity for many years.

 About the Race